-- (4) The air test should be performed last.
-(See 8.01 and 8.02.) - 7.05 When performing the above tests with the two-color D or E insulating gloves, the appearance of one color showing through the other means that the glove is defective and not safe to use.
+7.05 When performing the above tests with the two-color D, E, and F insulating gloves, the appearance of red showing through the black means that the glove is defective and not safe to use.
 It shall be discarded in accordance with local routine.